Princess Máxima Presents ‘Prince Bernhard Culture Fund’ Award

 Present for the award ceremony were U2 frontman Bono, Coldplay frontman Chris Martin, Dutch author Cees Nooteboom, Dutch poet Bart Chabot, Belgian photographer Stephan van Fleteren and German actor/musician Herbert Grönemeyer.
 Bono recited a poem, Get Lost, by Herman Brood, while Chris Martin played a piano-accompanied version of his band’s hit, Viva La Vida.
 Speeches were given by Nooteboom, Chabot and van Fleteren, and Grönemeyer performed with an orchestra.

 The Prince Bernhard Culture Fund was created in 1940, under the patronage/leadership of Prince Bernhard, the husband of then-Queen Juliana.
 It’s current mission is to promote “mental resilience through the cultural self.”
-The award is presented annually from 2010 to an individual who has excelled in music, theater, dance, visual arts, history, literature, heritage or culture.Filed under Dutch Royals
+The award is presented annually from 2010 to an individual who has excelled in music, theater, dance, visual arts, history, literature, heritage or culture.Filed under The Netherlands

-Tagged Awards, Celebrities, Culture, Prince Bernhard Culture Fund, Queen Máxima.
+Tagged Awards, Celebrities, Culture, Prince Bernhard Culture Fund, Queen Máxima of the Netherlands.